 Conversions of assistance where the Covered Project’s unit configuration is different from the unit configuration of the converting project;

-Conversions where the Covered Project serves a different population from the one served by the Converting Project (i.e. when a Converting Project serves families but the Covered Project is subject to an elderly preference);
+Conversions where the Covered Project serves a different population from the one served by the Converting Project (e.g., when a Converting Project serves families but the Covered Project is subject to an elderly preference);

-Additionally, all PHAs will be required to submit an Accessibility and Relocation Checklist along with their Financing Plan, the purpose of which is to evaluate the following activities:
+The RAD Fair Housing, Civil Rights and Relocation Checklist will require submission of information regarding the foregoing and the following activities:

 Conversions of assistance in which the construction schedule indicates that relocation is likely to exceed 12 months;

-Conversions of assistance involving new construction or substantial rehabilitation, as those terms are defined in Section 504 of the Rehabilitation Act of 1973.
+Conversions of assistance involving new construction or substantial alteration, as those terms are defined in Section 504 of the Rehabilitation Act of 1973.

 Furthermore, as part of its review of these elements, HUD may request that PHAs that are doing portfolio or multi-phased conversions provide information on their conversion plans for other projects or subsequent phases to ensure that the overall plans for RAD conversion are consistent with civil rights and fair housing.
 HUD may also require a front-end civil rights review of a RAD conversion where it has learned of potential fair housing and civil rights concerns or a history of such concerns.